A HUGE MAN

 The key here is that the archetype does not come bearing a doctrine or a theology or a belief system.
 He does not verbalize an instruction, respond directly to queries or questions.
 Rather he shows us how he moves, and we must learn his moves.

-In regard to the ground of the dream,– which I refer to as a five dimensional universe of space-time-feeling– he shows us that we must walk the ground slowly, we must keep our silence and we must remain vulnerable and open (naked or nearly so), and we must feel the earth sensually, that is we must walk barefoot in the dream.
+In regard to the ground of the dream,– which I refer to as a five dimensional universe of space-time-feeling– he shows us that we must walk the ground slowly, we must maintain our silence and we must remain vulnerable and open (naked or nearly so), and we must feel the earth sensuously, that is we must walk barefoot in the dream.
 That is how we might come to a knowing instead of answers.
-That is how we might come to understand how the huge man is himself “the answer.
+That is how we might come to understand how the huge man is himself “the answer.”

 John Keats in one of his letters to his brothers George and Tom, wrote about the state of being attuned to primary imagination, which he calls “negative capability” a capability that he saw very much in the genius of Shakespeare.
 He was marveling at how Shakespeare could become almost anyone, identify with almost anyone.
 He could become tender-hearted Ophelia, philosophical Hamlet, the evil plotter Iago and the uproarious Falstaff.
 How could he become so many people and inhabit them so thoroughly?

 Keats called this imaginative capacity, “negative capability.
 And he said in such a state, there is “no irritable reaching after fact or reason.”

 If our questions about dreams, arise from a search for an answer, for causes and explanations, for an etiology, a reason why someone is the way one is– then we are not in alignment with what’s archetypal in the dream.
 Such questioning arises from this “irritable reaching.”
 The embodiment of this” irritable reaching” in literature would be the irritable and touchy Sherlock Holmes.